 Tamils, who are native to Tamil Nadu and Eelam, have been migrating for various purposes for thousands of years.
-Evidence from the Sangam era shows that sea trade was a major purpose in ancient time.
+Evidence from the Sangam era shows that sea trade was a major purpose in ancient times.
 During the colonial period, Tamils migrated for various purposes such as business, employment, education and politics.
 “The Eelam Tamils of Sri Lanka have been dispersing in small numbers for more than the past 150 years and en masse in the past three decades to numerous countries, where they are living as refugees.”
 (Gunasingam, 2014a, p.
 5).
 Among the emigrations of the twentieth century, the Eelam Tamil migration made the term «Tamil Diaspora» (Tamil Diaspora) internationally familiar.
 The word «Diaspora» is derived from the Greek word «diaspeirein» or «diasporic.
 It means «scatter».
 The term was first used when the Jews left their homeland.
 Although the primary use and meaning of the term are characterized with “the dispersed Jews after the Babylonian captivity” (Gunasingam, 2014b, p.
 7), today it also includes those who have left their homeland for economic, educational or employment purposes.

 Diaspora Tamil Infrastructure

 Tamil Diaspora infrastructure is a structure built by many Diaspora Tamil organisations.
-The foundation of this infrastructure was laid by the diaspora Tamil community and the spirit that raised from Eelam.
+The foundation of this infrastructure was laid by the diaspora Tamil community and the spirit that was raised from Eelam.
 Both elements were the strength, fertile and resource for the infrastructure.
 However, the environment and culture of each host country have had an impact on the Tamil community.
 The diaspora Tamil infrastructure is a precious asset given to us.
-It is an asset resulting the combination of the continuing genocide of Tamils in Eelam since 1948; the struggle to resist by the Tamils living in the homeland and the diaspora.
+It is an asset resulting from the combination of the continuing genocide of Tamils in Eelam since 1948; the struggle to resist by the Tamils living in the homeland and the diaspora.

 Management leadership culture

 It is the massive responsibility of all Tamil organisations to maintain and develop this infrastructure to protect and transfer the migrated Tamils as a Tamil diaspora society.
 This duty is of ever-increasing importance in the present for future generations.
 A strong diaspora Tamil infrastructure will be a resource for the Tamils back home.
 Management documents can be implemented in Tamil organisations to preserve and improve the infrastructure of the Tamil diaspora.
 They will pave the way for the evolution of management, leadership culture within an organisation and between other organisations.
 They will also create administrative control.
-This can regain the trust of the Tamil community in the diaspora and maintain the diaspora as an united force of Tamil society.
+This can regain the trust of the Tamil community in the diaspora and maintain the diaspora as a united force of Tamil society.
 Otherwise, there is a risk that the diaspora Tamil community will evolve into scattering over time.